cnat3103/Homework-4-web-API/README.md

     - Primary JS doc that sets value of variables, includes our event listeners, sets interval for timer and stores items in local storage
     - Questions JS that defines the questions to be rendered and identifies correct reponses
     - highScores JS that retrieves information from local storage, displays and sorts the highscores
+    - CSS stylesheet that provides:
+        - styling for elements across both HTML documents
+        - padding and spacing of elements

 * Please refer to extensive commentary in relevant pages